 The respondent may file a counterclaim in the statement of defence if the court is competent to deal with the counterclaim (either because of a jurisdiction clause or statutory ground, or because there is a factual connection between the claim and the counterclaim), and if the counterclaim is subject to the same type of procedure as the main claim.
-For Euro-international disputes, it is required that the counterclaim is based on the same contract or facts.
+In the presently ongoing revision of the SCCP, it is intended that a factual connection between the claim and the counterclaim should always be required.
+For Euro-international disputes, the Lugano Convention requires that the counterclaim is based on the same contract or facts.